Skip to Content

 Finally, you need a hoop.

-Collectively, we love this pair from Pavoli, at the insane price of $14, available in silver or gold in a range of sizes.
+This pair from Pavoli, at the insane price of $14, is available in silver or gold in a range of sizes is Reader Favorite.

-I wear the 20 mm almost every day.
+I wear the 20 mm size in gold.

 Watches